cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 **You will get an exception** if you try to update the workflow token in:

-- map or reduce methods;
+- map or reduce methods; or
-- Executors in Spark programs;
+- Executors in Spark programs.

 You can always read the workflow token in any of the above situations.
 The :ref:`Wikipedia Pipeline example <examples-wikipedia-data-pipeline>` demonstrates some of these techniques.